njii-comet-2024/WARDEN/README.md

 ---

-## Project Progress

-This project is ongoing since June 2024.
-Currently, all of the basic goals have been met and the system is fully functioning.

-Ongoing and future changes surround the rover camera.
-The Camera Raspberry Pi has been swapped out with an NVIDIA Jetson Orin Nano to implement object detection and, in the future, possibly autonomy or semi-autonomy.

----

 ## Setting Up NVIDIA Jetson Orin Nano

 NVIDIA Jetson Nanos can be a bit complicated to set up.

 To flash a new Orin Nano, follow [this tutorial](https://developer.nvidia.com/embedded/learn/jetson-orin-nano-devkit-user-guide/software_setup.html).
-It requires a host machine that runs Ubuntu.
+It requires a host machine that runs Ubuntu.\
 Any other set-up issues can be resolved by searching through [this guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit).

 ### Camera Initialization